Let's 'Schwab-proof' your community

 On to the next step:

-These differ from congresses.
+These differ from ministries.
 Guilds are where the work is actually being done day in, day out.
 These are the tradesmen and their apprentices who keep our homes warm and .
 These are the healers and their helpers.
 These are the investigative journalists, people who help them produce videos, and the media outlets like newspapers.

 Guilds are teams.
 They’re working towards the common goal of adding to their communities.

 Bonus for those who work in an administrative guild: they could likely contract those in the communications guild to build an online directory.
-This way, the congress would be able to leverage technology to make the entire community more efficient.
+This way, the ministry would be able to leverage technology to make the entire community more efficient.
 Or, they might consult someone in a business services guild to help automate this entire process.

 Guilds meet as well.
 Their meetings are to discuss the goals of their businesses in relation to the community thriving.
-Their ‘office’ (I like to call it the secretariat) takes those needs and wants to their related congress.
+Their ‘office’ (I like to call it the secretariat) takes those needs and wants to their related ministries.

 As you can probably tell, there’s a lot more to community building; but these are the first steps.
 Now if you’re looking for more, I’m offering to meet with your community and help them get to the next level.